UO-CS322/cs322-s25/mongo/Duckies/Mongodb.md

 ### Step 4: Interact with MongoDB Using Python

-Here’s a Python script to insert and retrieve rubber duckies from the MongoDB collection:
+Here's a Python script to insert and retrieve rubber duckies from the MongoDB collection:

 ```